To watch the webinar that inspired this blog post, please go here.

 Binah.ai created a cutting-edge solution to solve the problems of technology – accuracy, cost efficiency and scalability – with a remote vital-signs monitoring platform built to reach everyone, no matter their age.

 Binah.ai’s technology only uses light reflection intensity from a person’s face without the requirement of monitoring the hand, wrist, or fingers to extract regular vital signs, solving the issue of inefficient blood vessels.
-We have tested our technology on people over the age of 80-90 years old and can say with confidence that it provides medical-grade accurate readings across any age range.
+We have tested our technology on people over the age of 80-90 years old and can say with confidence that it provides readings with very high levels of accuracy, across any age range.

 It is also important to ensure that our technology is available to anyone, no matter their technical proficiency.
 We therefore created a tool that can be used from any camera-equipped device, laptop, tablet, or smartphone.
 The older population are increasing their use of this kind of technology, with 62% of those aged 70 and above reporting using a smartphone regularly, and this number growing.